Frac7/PSAB-Client/README.md

 # Overview
-This is the final project for "Design and Development of Blockchain Applications".
+This is the final project for "Design and Development of Blockchain Applications" course.

 This is a spike solution for the management of agricultural resources, goods and activities.